migcaraballo/cosmoforms/README.md

 ##### Configuration

-This assumes you have downloaded and installed JavaScript files in folder called "js" accessible to your page.
+This assumes you have downloaded and installed JavaScript files in a folder called "js" accessible to your page.
 ```
 <script src="js/cosmoforms-1.0.0-beta.js"></script>
 ```